Maria Catalano: Career

 Catalano had long expressed her belief that men held innate advantages over women in snooker.
 In 2014, after six-time world champion Steve Davis suggested that women lacked the "single-minded, obsessional type of brain" needed to succeed at the elite levels of the sport, Catalano agreed, saying, "I don't think women will ever compete with men at the top level".
 In August 2022, after transgender player Jamie Hunter won the inaugural US Women’s Open, Catalano called for transgender players to be banned from women's tournaments, saying "if this is allowed and becomes more common, there is no future for women’s snooker."
 Jason Ferguson, chairman of the World Professional Billiards and Snooker Association, responded that no such ban would be implemented, saying: "We have taken sufficient medical advice to be very satisfied that our policy is right for the current climate."
 Catalano ceased playing in 2022 in protest against the WPBSA's stance, stating that she was standing up for "unfairness" against cisgender women.

 In April 2025, following the UK Supreme Court decision in For Women Scotland Ltd v The Scottish Ministers, the WPBSA stated that it would review its policy on transgender players.
 Catalano said she would return to the sport if the rules were changed, saying: “I would love to go back.
 Snooker is in the blood.”
 She claimed that she had consistently been "shut down" by the WPBSA and its chairman Ferguson, said she felt "unheard," and alleged that other players were "frightened to say anything because they know they can get banned.”
 A WPBSA spokesperson stated: "The World Women's Snooker Tour is a welcoming environment.
 Maria Catalano remains welcome at World Women's Snooker Tour events, as has always been the case."
+The following year, the WPBSA changed its policy on transgender players, limiting participation in women's tournaments to players born biologically female.
+The changes affect tournaments sanctioned by the WPBSA with effect from 12 March 2026.